RfidResearchGroup/proxmark3/armsrc/Standalone/readme.md

 ## Implementing a standalone mode

-We suggest you keep your standalone code inside the Armsrc/Standalone folder.
+We suggest you keep your standalone code inside the `armsrc/Standalone` folder.
 And that you name your files according to your standalone mode name.

-The `standalone.h` states that you must have two function implemented.
+The `standalone.h` states that you must have two functions implemented.

 The ModInfo function, which is your identification of your standalone mode.
 This string will show when running the command `hw status` on the client.

 The RunMod function, which is your "main" function when running.
 You need to check for Usb commands, in order to let the pm3 client break the standalone mode.
 See this basic skeleton of main function RunMod() and Modinfo() below.

 ````
 void ModInfo(void) {
-    DbpString("   LF good description of your mode - aka FooRun (my name)");
+    DbpString("   LF good description of your mode - aka FooRun (your name)");
 }

 void RunMod(void) {